How to cut the cable cord and save money in 2018

 An explosion of programming choices has been shifting the traditional cable TV model at such a fast clip that consumers can barely keep up.
 It’s not about just shedding a hefty cable bill anymore.

 By the way, TV antennas are cool again.
 They can blast a high definition feed of local channels like a fire hose, delivering sports, local news and major networks.
 All free for life.
+You can even record all that free programming now with a HDHomeRun tuner, a TiVo OTA DVR or Tablo tuner.

 You’ve already read stories in The Wall Street Journal and other respectable publications suggesting that you can’t really save money by ditching cable.
 The argument, the experts say, is that cable providers like Comcast, Verizon, Time Warner Cable and AT&T will just make your Internet subscription more expensive once you cancel your cable subscription.